Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 1. Start your Visual Studio program from the start menu.
 2. Once you opened it, log into your account with your credentials.
-   a.
-Selecting the log in option.
+    1. Selecting the log in option.
-   *INSERT SCREEN SHOT and more details*
+	**INSERT SCREEN SHOT and more details**

 3. Now create a new U-SQL Visual Studio project:
-   a.
-Create a new project:
+    1. Create a new project:
-   *INSERT SCREEN SHOT*
+	   **INSERT SCREEN SHOT**
-   b.
-Select *Installed → Templates → U-SQL → U-SQL Project* for your project template:
+    2. Select *Installed → Templates → U-SQL → U-SQL Project* for your project template:
-   *INSERT SCREEN SHOT*
+	   **INSERT SCREEN SHOT**
-   Give the project a name and create it.
+    3. Give the project a name and create it.

 	Now you should have an empty `Script.usql` window open that you will use to paste your job scripts into, edit them and submit them.

 4. Set the target account to your Azure Data Lake Analytics account (in the example I am using an account called adlhol):
-*INSERT SCREEN SHOT*
+**INSERT SCREEN SHOT**

 # Exercise 1: Submitting your first U-SQL script
 In this exercise you will submit a U-SQL script that reads data from an input file, extracts and schematizes data, and writes the results into an output file.